webdevcody/collab-board-hathora/backend-server/README.md

-# Chat Demo - Backend Server
+# Scalable Chat - Backend Server

 The backend server is a stateless Express.js application built with TypeScript that provides user authentication and room management.